Updated: Aug 15

 Great.
 Thank you.

 We are pretty much loners in our neighborhood, and we kind of like it that way.
 We smile and wave, when others are out, but that is about it.
 This coronavirus has forced me to be more aware of my interdependence.
 Spiritual leaders have always preached this gospel.
 The “we are all one” magnanimous feeling usually lingers for a few hours after church on Sundays, but even churches are closed.
 Today I got my sermon from behind a church, in a holy grove of eucalyptus trees.
 If I ignore this lesson, or don’t let it linger past Sunday, I put you and me and everyone we touch in danger.
 My insistence on independence, like running off to get my own groceries, is a weapon that can kill.
-I may be running low, but I will take a breath and look out the window, waiting for Maggie to bring me some eggs.
+I may be running low on food, but I will take a breath and look out the window, waiting for Maggie to bring me some eggs.